cvondrick/videogan/README.md

 Generating Videos with Scene Dynamics
 =====================================

-This repository contains an implementation of:

-    Generating Videos with Scene Dynamics
-    Carl Vondrick, Hamed Pirsiavash, Antonio Torralba
-    NIPS 2016

-which learns to hallucinate tiny videos.
+This repository contains an implementation of "Generating Videos with Scene Dynamics" by Carl Vondrick, Hamed Pirsiavash, Antonio Torralba, to appear at NIPS 2016.
+The model learns, from unlabeled video, to generate tiny videos.

 Example Generations
 -------------------